This scholarship is in memory of Guy Clutton-Brock, Hero of Zimbabwe and graduate of Magdalene College

 The Scholarships are open to citizens of Zimbabwe, normally under the age of 35 and normally resident in Zimbabwe, who already have, or expect to obtain before 1 October of the year they take up the award, a first class or high second class degree or its equivalent from a recognised University.
 Preference will be given to students wishing to study subjects relevant to the development of Zimbabwe.

 • the University composition fee (home rate: PhD; overseas rate: MPhil);

 • a maintenance allowance for a single student; and

 • a contribution to a return economy airfare.

 The scheme is administered on behalf of the University of Cambridge and Magdalene College by the Board of Graduate Studies (for admission to the University) and the Cambridge Trusts (for funding).
 Further information and application materials are available in the University's Graduate Studies Prospectus.
-Applicants for admission to the University must complete and return a GRADSAF Application Form to the Board of Graduate Studies; applications must be completed by 2 December 2015.
+Applicants for admission to the University must complete and return a GRADSAF Application Form to the Board of Graduate Studies.